paulionel/Machine-learning/README.md

 # machine-learning
-Contains some Machine Learning tools
+Contains some Machine Learning projects and tools

 I have been learning Machine Learning from Udemy.com and the code contained in this repository are the projects that I have completed.